-Denair Unified School District held a public hearing on September 12, 2019, and determined each school within the district had sufficient and good quality textbooks or instructional materials pursuant to the Williams Settlement.
+enair Unified School District held a public hearing on September 10, 2020, and determined each school within the district had sufficient and good quality textbooks or instructional materials pursuant to the Williams Settlement.
 All students, including special education and English learner students, are provided their own individual textbooks in core subjects for use in the classroom and to take home to complete required homework assignments.

 The district follows the State Board of Education's adoption cycles for core content materials.
 English language arts and mathematics textbooks and instructional materials used within the district are aligned with the California Content Standards and Frameworks and have been selected from the state's most recent list of standards-based materials.
-New History/social science textbooks will be adopted in 2019-20 and new science textbooks will be examined this year for adoption in 2020-21.
+We are currently examining science textbooks/curriculum in the 2020-21 school year.